onurqnel/MyCSJourney/src/content/posts/Linear-Algebra.md

    $$
    E_1 = \begin{bmatrix} 1 & 0 & 0 & 0 \\\ 0 & 3 & 0 & 0 \\\ 0 & 0 & 1 & 0 \\\ 0 & 0 & 0 & 1 \end{bmatrix}
    $$
+   - **To Find Inverse:** Divide the same row by 3 in Identity Matrix

 2. **Swapping two rows**
    For example, **swapping the 1st and 3rd rows**:
    $$
    E_2 = \begin{bmatrix} 0 & 0 & 1 & 0 \\\ 0 & 1 & 0 & 0 \\\ 1 & 0 & 0 & 0 \\\ 0 & 0 & 0 & 1 \end{bmatrix}
    $$
+   - **To Find Inverse:** Swap the same two rows again.

 3. **Adding a multiple of one row to another row**
    For example, **adding 2 times the 1st row to the 2nd row**:
    $$
    E_3 = \begin{bmatrix} 1 & 0 & 0 & 0 \\\ 2 & 1 & 0 & 0 \\\ 0 & 0 & 1 & 0 \\\ 0 & 0 & 0 & 1 \end{bmatrix}
    $$
+   - **Inverse:** Subtract 2 times the 1st row from the 2nd row in Identity Matrix.

+This simple trick **applying the inverse of the original row operation to the identity matrix** quickly gives the inverse of an elementary matrix.

 ---